 Constraint 2 – Maximum Number of garments on a marker (length of the lay)

-These two constraints calls for planning.
+These two constraints calls for planning the cutting process to get the right order quantity cut for each size.
 This logical planning for cutting the total order quantity based on constraints is called a fabric cut order plan or cut order planning.

 To make things clearer let us make a cut order plan with constraints.
 Consider that we have to cut 9 garments in the ratio XS1:S2:M3:L2:XL1 where knife can only cut max of 4 plies at a time and max no. of garments that can be put on a marker is 2.